 About the Mack Institute

-The Mack Institute for Innovation Management joins rigorous research with practical applications to help established firms navigate the risks and rewards of innovation.
+Bringing together rigorous research and practical applications to navigate the risks and rewards of innovation

-We are the hub of a global learning network for scholars, business leaders, and students.
-Each year, we host several major conferences and workshops; fund student, PhD, and faculty research; and sponsor student initiatives relating to innovation and emerging technologies.
+The Mack Institute is the hub of a global learning network for scholars, business leaders, and students.
+Each year, we host several major conferences and workshops; fund student, PhD, and faculty research; and sponsor student initiatives and experiential learning relating to innovation and emerging technologies.

 In 2001, the Mack Center was established through a generous gift from William L. Mack (W’61) and Phyllis Mack.
 The Macks also funded the center’s transition to an institute in 2013.